 The Royal Cornwall Museum, located in River Street, provides exhibits of Cornish archaeology, geology, wildlife, social history and crafts.
-It contains drawings and paintings by Rubens, Canaletto and other local artists.
+There are also examples of English pewter, pottery and porcelain and a fine collection of Cornish minerals.
+The art gallery displays drawings and paintings by Canaletto, Constable, Gainsborough, Hogarth, Kneller, Lely, Romncy and Rubens and paintings by John Opie (The Cornish Wonder), including many other local artists.

 Attractions & Theme Parks: